 During this three-week consolidated practicum, you will have the opportunity to put your eyeglass dispensing skills into practice under the supervision of a monitor.

-In this course, you will discuss basic business requirements for establishing and running a small business.
-You will learn core skills through investigating the concepts of time management, human resources, inventory control, legislation and regulations, problem solving, and conducting industry and/or product research.
+In this course you discuss basic business requirements for establishing and running a small business.
+You will learn core skills through investigating the concepts of time management, human resources, inventory control, legislation and regulations, problem solving and conducting industry and/or product research.

 Sales and Marketing Skills